Tazzy2022/dish-It/README.md

 JWT

 Users can:
 [] log in or create an account
 [] update account info and upload avatar image from their device

 [] search for restaurant by name and location
-[] filter restaurant search by location, price and / or food category [] search returns restaurant name, address, phone number, main image, food categories, price and yelp hyperlink [] create a new list with restaurants
+[] filter restaurant search by location, price and / or food category
+[] search returns restaurant name, address, phone number, main image, food categories, price and yelp hyperlink
+[] create a new list with restaurants
-[] add, update, and delete notes about a specific restaurant on their list [] delete restaurant from their list
+[] add, update, and delete notes about a specific restaurant on their list
+[] delete restaurant from their list
 [] delete a restaurant list

 [] search for friends on the site by email
-[] add friends
+[] add / delete friends
 [] view friend's saved lists
 [] copy friend's lists
-[] create new lists based on friend's list
+[] copy restaurants on a friend's list to their own lists